mr-karan/notion-weightbot/README.md

 I wanted to visualise in a better way as well, which I thought could be possible once I have a better control on the data format.

 ## Deploying

+Please read [Notion API Authorization Guide](https://developers.notion.com/docs/authorization) for creating an _Integration_ and granting access to the _Database_.

 ### Binary